Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Metatarsal Osteotomy?

-Post-operatively, the patient may need to use crutches or a walker for a period of non-weight-bearing on the foot to allow for proper bone healing.
-A cast or a specialized boot may also be used to protect the foot during the initial healing phase.
-Physical therapy and rehabilitation exercises are essential to regain strength and mobility in the foot during the recovery process.
+Following surgery, the patient may require crutches or a walker for a non-weight-bearing period on the foot to facilitate proper bone healing.
+Additionally, a cast or specialized boot might be necessary to safeguard the foot during the initial healing phase.
+Engaging in physical therapy and rehabilitation exercises becomes vital to regain strength and mobility in the foot throughout the recovery process.

-Metatarsal osteotomy is generally considered an effective treatment for metatarsalgia and other related foot conditions.
-However, as with any surgical procedure, there are potential risks and complications, such as infection, delayed bone healing, and non-union (failure of the bones to heal).
-The decision to undergo metatarsal osteotomy is made after a thorough evaluation and discussion with an orthopedic surgeon, who will assess the individual’s specific condition, medical history, and overall health to determine if the procedure is the appropriate treatment option.
+While metatarsal osteotomy is generally effective for treating metatarsalgia and related foot conditions, it carries potential risks and complications like infection, delayed bone healing, and non-union.
+The decision to undergo this procedure is made after thorough evaluation and discussion with an orthopedic surgeon.
+The surgeon evaluates the individual’s specific condition, medical history, and overall health to determine the suitability of the procedure as a treatment option.

 If you would like to speak to an Orthopedic Specialist, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.